Just what is "The Gap?" We are hearing the term more frequently as early

 • Doug Perez, PhD., READ Board of Directors

-a nice letter we copied it to our home page, below.
+We've had two letters so nice that we copied them to our home

 Our READ Spotlight shines on Deborah Polk, one of our READ co-founders

 and Vice President/Secretary on the READ Board of Directors.

 as she describes why she is so passionate about REadingADvantage's

 All of our events are now open to the public.

 More about us

 Words ... words ... words ... how do babies develop their vocabulary?

 Quite simply, they learn from hearing the words of the people around them.

 "If the child has never heard the word, the child will never say the word;